celadevra/Montreal-Protocol/text.md

 # Article 6: Assessment and review of control measures

-Beginning in 1990, and at least every four years thereafter, the Parties shall assess the control measures provided for in Article 2 and Articles 2A to 2E, and the situation regarding production, imports and exports of the transitional substances in Group I of Annex C on the basis of available scientific, environmental, technical and economic information.
+Beginning in 1990, and at least every four years thereafter, the Parties shall assess the control measures provided for in Article 2 and Articles 2A to 2H on the basis of available scientific, environmental, technical and economic information.
 At least one year before each assessment, the Parties shall convene appropriate panels of experts qualified in the fields mentioned and determine the composition and terms of reference of any such panels.
 Within one year of being convened, the panels will report their conclusions, through the Secretariat, to the Parties.